top of page

 Who the workshop is for?

 This workshop is open to individuals who are members of Scottish-based non-governmental organisations working with and led by migrant and refugee communities.
+We are also inviting early-career researchers (working at the Phd or post-doc levels) researching, broadly, in the field of migration and mobility.

 This is a participatory event where all attendees are encouraged to take part in both discussions and creative sessions.
 Participants are invited to bring a photograph, object, or personal item that reflects their experiences of displacement or their work with displaced communities.
 Examples could include a meaningful photograph, a small keepsake, or an item that symbolises their journey or engagement.